Viscount’s physical modelling platform – Physis explained

-As most of our customers owning a physical modelling organ know these instruments allow a very high degree of personal control over how the organ sounds.
+As most of our customers owning a physical modelling organ know these instruments allow a very high degree of personal control over how the digital organ sounds.
 This extends from the selection of individual stop voices from the internal library all the way through to building your own complete instrument that could be voiced to any regional style with English, Baroque and French being the most commonly used.

 All this sits within your standard instrument.
 The voicing of each stop voice can be undertaken just as you would with a pipe organ but there is much much more covering tuning styles and winding that replicates the effect on pitch that happens when the wind supply changes as more air is demanded as stops are added or more notes played.
 All this combines to produce a living sound that subtly varies every time you play different combinations of stops and notes.
 This is what makes our physically modelled instruments so realistic and enjoyable to play.